 302 N.J.
 Rev. Stat. § 54:4-63.2; N.J.
 Rev. Stat. § 54:4-63.3; New Jersey Dept. of Treas., Div. of Taxn., Handbook for New Jersey Assessors.

+A structure is completed when it is substantially ready for the purpose for which it was built.
+However, New Jersey courts have explained that a structure’s completion is not dependent on the issuance of a certificate of occupancy, nor does the term “substantially ready” mean that the building or structure must be actually in use.
+Rather, courts employ two tests to determine whether the building or structure is substantially ready for its intended use:

+the economic viability test, which requires the court to determine whether construction reached the point where an economically viable structure exists as of the evaluation date; and

+the functionality test, which centers on whether the building or structure could be used for its intended purposes.

+Example: In 2023, the New Jersey Tax Court affirmed a prorated added assessment upon determining that the township assessor correctly determined the date on which repairs to a fire-damaged apartment building were completed.
+The building was substantially damaged in a July 2015 fire.
+The property owner concluded substantial repairs in March 2019, and the township housing inspector issued certificates of habitability in December 2018 and March 2019.
+However, minor repairs remained, and the property owner argued that the property was not “substantially ready for the purpose for which it was intended” until August 2019, when the first tenants returned.
+The tax court found that under the economic viability and functionality tests, the property was functional for its intended purpose as a multi-family dwelling in March 2019, after issuance of the balance of the Certificates of Habitability and the property restoration firm concluding its services.
+Therefore, the property was subject to a nine-month prorated added assessment for 2019.

-A structure is completed when it is substantially ready for the purpose for which it was built.A “structure” means any assemblage of building or construction materials fixed in place for the primary purpose of supporting, sheltering, containing, enclosing or housing persons or property.303
+A “structure” means any assemblage of building or construction materials fixed in place for the primary purpose of supporting, sheltering, containing, enclosing or housing persons or property.303

 303 N.J.
-Rev. Stat. § 54:4-1.15; N.J.
-Rev. Stat. § 54:4-63.1; New Jersey Dept. of Treas., Div. of Taxn., Handbook for New Jersey Assessors.
+Rev. Stat. § 54:4-1.15; New Jersey Dept. of Treas., Div. of Taxn., Handbook for New Jersey Assessors.

-The courts held that increases in value that are not properly captured by an added assessment may be captured according to the omitted property assessment procedure.304
+Increases in value that are not properly captured by an added assessment may be captured according to the omitted property assessment procedure.304

 304 Buckeye Perth Amboy Terminal, LLC v.
 Perth Amboy City, N.J., No. 013403-2019, 2020 BL 117162 (N.J.
 Tax Ct.
 March 27, 2020) (affirming an omitted assessment that was initially categorized as an added assessment for 2019 on pipeline property that was completed as of the assessment date for 2019).

-For more information regarding omitted property, see the Property Tax Navigator, at New Jersey 3.5.3.
+For more information regarding omitted property, see Property Tax Navigator, at New Jersey 3.5.3.